samitcheema/samitcheema/README.md

 ### Hi there, I'm Sami 👋

 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Work on more interesting and challenging projects and keep my sanity throughout this year 🤣
+- 🥅 2024 Goals: Find a fulfiling job.

 <br />